 Just walking the streets of this fantastical fairground is an experience in itself.
 The place is awash with haughtily beautiful Andalucian women sporting extravagant traditional costumes and elaborate hair jewellery.
 Their small daughters are garbed in equally impressive fashion and the men look magnificent in their traditional short-cropped jackets and wide-brimmed ‘Cordobes‘ hats.

-The daily parades of hundreds of flower-decked horse drawn carriages are a highlight of the fair for many visitors.
-But most youngsters are more interested in making a beeline for Calle del Infierno (Street of Hell) which offers everything form innocuous merry-go-rounds to stomach churning rides.
+The daily parades of hundreds of flower-decked horse-drawn carriages are a highlight of the fair for many visitors.
+But most youngsters are more interested in making a beeline for Calle del Infierno (Street of Hell) which offers everything from innocuous merry-go-rounds to stomach-churning rides.